sauercrowd/http-perf/README.md

 ## Usage

 Currently measures for an amount of time (e.g. default 60s), should measure a count of measurements in the future, too.
-Creates a Graph, outputs the avg ms per request and the amount of requests made
+Creates a Graph, outputs the avg ms per request and the amount of requests made.

 ```
 http-perf -url http://localhost:8080/